 Dictionary definition

-The accepted dictionary definition of gratitude is that it’s the quality of being thankful.
-And further, that gratitude is a readiness to display appreciation for and return kindness.
+The accepted dictionary definition of gratitude is that it’s the quality of being thankful and that gratitude is a readiness to display appreciation for and return kindness.

 Appreciation, meanwhile, is defined as recognizing and enjoying the good qualities of a person or object.